_ [Contents]

 Since the three wavefunctions implemented here are all rotationally invariant about the x-axis, i.e. about the contour of constant y=0, z=0, you can imagine rotating the figures about that axis to get an idea of the full three-dimensional distribution.

-As mentioned in reference 3, when people talk about the size and shape of an atom, they usually mean the size and shape of the atom’s distribution of electrons.
+As mentioned in reference 8, when people talk about the size and shape of an atom, they usually mean the size and shape of the atom’s distribution of electrons.
+It is usually assumed that the atom is in its ground state, unless otherwise specfied.

-This distribution is probabilistic, not deterministic.
-It is best visualized as a somewhat fluffly cloud.
+For an atom in the ground state, or any other stationary state, the spatial distribution of electrons is probabilistic, not deterministic.
+It is best visualized as a somewhat fluffy cloud.

 The distribution can be formalized in terms of wavefunctions.
-Even though they are sometimes called orbitals, you should not imagine that the wavefunction is analogous to the orbit of a planet going around the sun (except perhaps for certain atypical orbitals such as are found in Rydberg atoms).
-We will have little to say about the Bohr model of the atom, except to say that it is not consistent with a modern understanding of quantum mechanics in general or atoms in particular.
+Even though they are sometimes called orbitals, you should not assume the wavefunction is analogous to the orbit of a planet going around the sun.
+The ordinary low-energy atomic states don’t look like that.
+We will have little to say about the Bohr model of the atom, except to say that it is not a good starting point if you want a modern understanding of quantum mechanics in general or atoms in particular.

 This result is incompatible with a classical “particle” model of the electron, for several reasons.